Reliance Industries expects Saudi Aramco deal to formalise this year

-BENGALURU, June 24 (Reuters) - Reliance Industries Ltd (RELI.NS) said on Thursday it hopes to formalise its partnership with Saudi Aramco (2222.SE) this year and its Chairman Yasir Al-Rumayyan will join the Indian conglomerate's board as an independent director.
+BENGALURU (Reuters) - Reliance Industries Ltd said on Thursday it hopes to formalise its partnership with Saudi Aramco this year and its Chairman Yasir Al-Rumayyan will join the Indian conglomerate’s board as an independent director.

 “Al-Rumayyan joining our board is also the beginning of internationalisation of Reliance,” Chairman Mukesh Ambani told shareholders on Thursday.